-Across countries and industries, productivity data points to a consistent pattern: high activity does not automatically translate into economic value.
-Research synthesized by the Organisation for Economic Co-operation and Development shows that firms can expand operations—adding tasks, processes, and hours—while output per unit of input stagnates.
-In practical terms, businesses get busier without becoming more profitable.
-Firm-level evidence from the World Bank reinforces this gap.
-Many enterprises operate with persistent productivity shortfalls despite sustained activity.
-The issue is not lack of effort, but how effort is converted into value.
-When resources are absorbed by low-yield processes, profitability remains under pressure even as workloads increase.
+Across countries and industries, productivity data shows a consistent pattern: high activity doesn’t automatically translate into economic value.
+Synthesized research shows that companies can expand their operations—adding tasks, processes, and work hours—while output per unit of input stagnates.
+In practical terms, businesses become busier without becoming more profitable.
+Many companies operate with persistent productivity shortfalls despite continued activity.
+The problem isn’t a lack of effort, but how that effort is converted into value.
+When resources are consumed by low-yield processes, profitability remains depressed even as workloads increase.
 So, how do we know if a business is profitable?

-Operational studies summarized by the McKinsey Global Institute describe this as operational drag: layers of coordination, rework, and non–value-adding activity that grow alongside scale.
-These frictions raise apparent busyness while quietly diluting margins.
-Taken together, the data challenges a common assumption.
-Being busy signals motion, not efficiency.
+The summarized operational studies describe this as operational friction: layers of coordination, rework, and non-value-added activities that increase with scale.
+This friction increases apparent busyness while secretly reducing profit margins.
+Taken together, the data challenges common assumptions.
+Busyness indicates movement, not efficiency.
 Activity measures what is happening; profitability measures what is being created.
-When those two diverge, businesses can look active, responsive, and engaged—yet still struggle to generate durable profit.
+When the two differ, a business can appear active, responsive, and engaged—yet struggle to generate sustainable profits.

 This sets the core question for the article: what exactly turns activity into economic output, and why does that conversion fail so often in busy businesses?
 The answer begins by separating activity from outcome—and examining where value is lost in between.